LucySargent/crowdfunding/README.md

 **BEEBAY!**

-Beebay is a crowdfunding website linking potential beehive locations, beekeepers and community sponsors to increase the number of bees in Queensland.
+Beebay is a crowdfunding website connecting people who have potential beehive locations, beekeepers and community sponsors to increase the number of bees in Queensland.

 Github repo: https://github.com/LucySargent/crowdfunding/